 THIS NOTICE DESCRIBES HOW HEALTH INFORMATION ABOUT YOU MAY BE USED AND DISCLOSED AND HOW YOU CAN GET ACCESS TO THIS INFORMATION – PLEASE REVIEW IT CAREFULLY

-The information privacy practices in this notice will be followed by any PAIN DOCTOR Pain & Regenerative Medicine (“PAIN DOCTOR”) health care professional who treats you at any of the PAIN DOCTOR locations and in all departments and units of PAIN DOCTOR, including the PAIN DOCTOR health care providers assisting you with obstetrical anesthesia care, pain medicine or general anesthesia.
-You may also be provided with a notice of privacy practices by health care facilities in which PAIN DOCTOR is part of an organized health care arrangement and with whom PAIN DOCTOR will share common health information practices including sharing and using your health information.
+The information privacy practices in this notice will be followed by any OPTIMAL Pain & Regenerative Medicine (“OPTIMAL”) health care professional who treats you at any of the OPTIMAL locations and in all departments and units of OPTIMAL, including the OPTIMAL health care providers assisting you with obstetrical anesthesia care, pain medicine or general anesthesia.
+You may also be provided with a notice of privacy practices by health care facilities in which OPTIMAL is part of an organized health care arrangement and with whom OPTIMAL will share common health information practices including sharing and using your health information.

 OUR PLEDGE TO YOU: